 - To facilitate the process by which information owners reach agreement to deposit with or donate records to those repositories.

-The project will not collect records but will act as a conduit through which legal records of value (in all formats and media) are identified, preserved and made available for research.
-We will also undertake case studies, provide expert advice and referrals and hold specialist seminars on such matters as:
+The project did not collect records but acted as a conduit through which legal records of value (in all formats and media) are identified, preserved and made available for research.
+We also undertook case studies, provided expert advice and referrals and held specialist seminars on such matters as:

 - Listing and cataloguing legal records.